webdev-codeline/pokedex/README.md

 9. Database for Login and History: Instead of persisting history data, it would have been better to implement a login system and save the history in a database.
 This approach would provide more security and flexibility in managing user data.

 10. Clear Persisted Data: Consider adding a button or option to clear persisted data.
 This feature would allow users to easily reset or delete their stored data when needed.

+11. Internationalization and i18next: It is recommended to use internationalization (i18n) and a library like i18next.
+Internationalization allows for easy localization of the app, making it accessible to users from different regions and languages. i18next, specifically, provides benefits such as language detection, translation management, and support for dynamic content.
+By implementing i18n, the app can cater to a wider audience and enhance user engagement.